Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.29.0] - 2024-12-06

+Mostly changes to the alpha frontend that will not be detailed here.

+Support for multple API tokens per user has been added, via django-rest-knox.
+For that reason, the old API endpoints for dealing with token authentication has been deprecated, and new endpoints have been added to v2 of the API.

+We've copied the linting rules from argus-htmx, so anything that have not been merged yet might have to be updated to keep the linters happy.

+### Deprecated

+All v1 API endpoints for dealing with phone numbers have been deprecated.
+Please see the v2 endpoints dealing with destinations instead.

 ## [1.28.0] - 2024-11-29

 This version marks the inclusion of our new, alpha web frontend.
 It does not do